SiGiL-Cpp/CppCraft/pages/05-processing.md

-Now, if our collection grows, we'll simply ask the butler for a new space large enough to store the entire collection, move everything there, and return to the butler the keys to the previous location we've just moved the collection from.
+Now, if our collection grows, we'll simply ask the butler for a new space large enough to store the entire collection, move everything there, and return to the butler the keys (*deallocation*) to the previous location we've just moved the collection from.

-Of course, it would be pretty rude to avoid giving back the key when we're done using the drawers (*memory leak*).
+Of course, it would be pretty rude to forget giving back the key when we're done using the drawers (*memory leak*).
 Better make sure it's part of the instructions given to the apprentice, because they're not going to think of that on their own.